AdobeDocs/workfront-known-issues.en/help/known-issues/workfrontfusion.md

 ## New

-These recently reported issues are currently under review
+These recently reported issues are currently under review.

 | **Issue** | **Last Modified** |
 | -----------------------------------------------------------------| ----------------- |